Ageliss/Guo-qing-Jiang/index.md

 >  <img align=right width="200" src="./figures/avatar.jpg">
 >  I am currently a Assistant Research Scientist at Chinese Meteorology Bureau.
 Before that, I was a [KUAI Tec.](https://www.kuaishou.com/) AI Algorithm Engineer working on understanding deep learning, face locallization, etc...

-> <!-- During my year at Google Research, I started and led 5 projects collaborating with researchers from Google Brain and DeepMind.

-> My research spans physics, AI, and deep learning.
-I focus on developing scientific understanding of deep learning and applying ML to quantum and astrophysics problems.
-I am excited about applications of artificial intelligence and machine learning in physics, emergent phenomena, and the role of complexity in physical systems.

-> I completed my Bachelors and Masters (Part III of the Tripos) at Trinity College, University of Cambridge, and another Masters at Stanford University.

-> I worked at Institute of Astronomy on galaxy clusters in X-ray, Albert Einstein Institute on large scale data mining for pulsar discovery, Perimeter Institute for Theoretical Physics on perturbative approaches to black hole formation in AdS-like geometries, and DAMTP on cross-correlations of gamma-rays and the CMB in the sky.

-> I actively co-organize and coach at the Czech Astronomy Olympiad, setting problems and preparing students for the IOAA.
-I sometimes lecture at the Czech Physics Olympiad and prepare students for IPhO.
-I co-organized the 1st and 2nd International Workshop on Astronomy and Astrophysics in Estonia and the Czech Republic.
-I am also an amateur astrophotographer. -->

 > On top of my research, I work on a number of side projects in climate change, physic ocean, and CS.
 They usually involve coding in Python, Fortran and Pytorch.
 My detailed education and experience can be found in [LinkedIn](https://www.linkedin.com/in/guoqing-jiang-780a5bb2/).

 > <center>[GitHub](https://github.com/Ageliss) / [LinkedIn](https://www.linkedin.com/in/guoqing-jiang-780a5bb2/) / [GoogleScholar](https://scholar.google.com/citations?user=kCBHjI4AAAAJ&hl=en) / [ResearchGate](https://www.researchgate.net/profile/Guo_Qing_Jiang) </center>